pokt-network/poktroll-clients-py/README.md

 ## Installation

-### PyPI (`pip`)

 > [!IMPORTANT]
 > Until some import optimizations are done, the shared libraries are too large to distribute via PyPI. 😢
-> In the meantime, the shared libraries can be installed separately by following the [libpoktroll-clients README](https://github.com/pokt-network/libpoktroll-clients/blob/main/README.md).
+> In the meantime, the shared libraries MUST be installed separately by following the [libpoktroll-clients README](https://github.com/pokt-network/libpoktroll-clients/blob/main/README.md).

+### PyPI (`pip`)

 ```bash
 pip install poktroll_clients